Criteria for existence of stable parahoric $\SO_n$, $\Sp_n$ and $\Spin$ bundles on $\PP^1$: Criterion for stable parahoric bundles on

 The proof of the above lemma generalizes directly word for word if we work with a $\Gamma$-$G$ bundle $\zeta$ and $\Gamma$-equivariant reductions $\sigma$.(More precisely, the proof evokes \cite[Lemmas 3.16,3.19,3.20, 3.21]{ar} and \cite[Corollary 3.21.1]{ar} and one checks that they all generalize.)

 For our purposes, we need a further generalization.
-Let $Pic^0(\Gamma,Y)$ denote the space of $\Gamma$ line bundles on $Y$ of degree zero of {\it fixed local type} (cf Section \ref{ai}).
+Let $Pic^0(\Gamma,Y)$ denote the space of $\Gamma$ line bundles on $Y$ of degree zero of {\it fixed local type} i.e the representation $\Gamma_y \ra \CC^*$ has been fixed at ramification points $y \in R$.
 Since their invariant direct image can be described as a line bundle on $X$ of fixed degree and some fixed parabolic weights at the branch points, so $Pic^0(\Gamma,Y)$ is represented by $\Jac^d(X)$ for some integer $d \leq 0$.
 Now it follows easily that their is a universal family of $\Gamma$-line bundles namely the $\Gamma$-Poincar\'e family $\cP$ on $Y \times Pic^0(\Gamma,Y)$.
 Indeed one may take the Poincar\'e line bundle $\cP_X$ on $X \times \Jac^0(X)$ and pull it back to $Y \times \Jac^0(X)$ and then perform the necessary Hecke-modifications at the branch points.

 Set $S= T \times Pic^0(\Gamma,Y) $, let $p_{13}: S \times X \ra T \times Y$ denote the projection, set $\zeta= p_{13}^*E$, let $p_{23}: S \times Y \ra Pic^0(\Gamma,Y) \times Y$ denote the projection and set $L=p_{23}^*\cP$.